Welcome to today's edition of the Rush 24-7 podcast.

 You'll never get to what you really need to know if you stop axing.

-Yeah, I got an email just a minute ago.
+I got an email just a minute ago.

-Would you stop being mean to Snerdly?
+Would you stop being mean to Snerdley?

-Snerdley should stop interrupting me.
+Hey, emailer, Snerdley should stop interrupting me.

-He's not the host I am.
+He's not the host.

-Uh all I'll tell you is any organization that has a straw poll vote on who the party presidential candidate ought to be comes up with Ron Paul is not an organization of conservatives.
+All I'll tell you is any organization that has a straw poll vote on who the party presidential candidate ought to be comes up with Ron Paul is not an organization of conservatives.

 I'll just tell you.

-I mean, something's something's haywire there.
+I mean, something's haywire there.

-Ron Paul winning a straw poll at a conservative conference.
+Ron Paul winning a straw poll at a conservative conference?

-This is Stacy, and she she's the one who has all the answers.
+And she's the one who has all the answers.

-She is great on all of this health care stuff.
+She is great on all of this healthcare stuff.

-She's the one, if you'll recall, talked about her company uh reestablishing an office in Costa Rica and flying Americans down there for treatment to escape Obamacare.
+She's the one, if you'll recall, talked about her company reestablishing an office in Costa Rica and flying Americans down there for treatment to escape Obamacare.

 As governors, I know you feel the same responsibility to see the people we serve through difficult times.

-Man, I know you share my feelings that we've also got responsibility to think beyond the crisis and build an economy that works for our future to tackle some of the problems and barriers that have held us back and to secure our rightful place as the preeminent economy in the 21st century.
+Man, I know you share my feelings that we've also got responsibility to think beyond the crisis and build an economy that works for our future, to tackle some of the problems and barriers that have held us back and to secure our rightful place as the preeminent economy in the 21st century.

 Okay.

-Umlasting love.
+Everlasting love.

-Uh, Geraldo Rivera, Saturday night.
+Geraldo Rivera, Saturday night.

-That is failure.
+That is failure, Obama failure.

 Every, you know, Mitt Romney was talking about it.

-A grim reaper, the grim reaper, actually has me in my proper place.
+A grim reaper, the grim reaper actually has me in my proper place.

 A year ahead of the curve.